The Safe House Framework®

 By the end of the Foundations module you will be able to:

-Describe the principles that form the foundation of neuro-affirming approach
+Describe the principles that form the foundation of the neuro-affirming approach

 Identify the problematic features of some traditional interventions for autism